kuroidoruido/virtual-rpg-character-sheet/README.md

 - Save needed indicator (when data are changed and we have not saved yet)
 - import/export feature
 - print mode (convert editable field as static field, make multiple page on column, make it fit in A4 pages)
-- game/sheet selector
-- more game sheet
+- more game sheet:
+    - Nain & Jardin
+    - Billet Rouge
+    - Cats La Mascarade
+    - ...
 - can keep more than one character for one particular game for one user
 - character selector
 - a simple dice roller